orchetect/SettingsAccess/README.md

   2. There is **no** way to programmatically open the `Settings` scene.

 - These restrictions become problematic in many scenarios.
 Some examples that are currently impossible without **SettingsAccess**:
-  - You are building a window-based `MenuBarExtra` and want to have a button that opens `Settings` and also dismisses the window.
+  - You are building a window-based `MenuBarExtra` and want to have a button that activates the app, opens `Settings`, and then also dismisses the window.
   - You want to open the `Settings` scene in response to a user action in your application that requires the user manipulate a setting that may be invalid.

 ## Solution

-- **SettingsAccess** provides an environment method called `openSettings()` that can be called anywhere in the view hierarchy to programmatically open the Settings scene.
-(See [Getting Started](#Getting-Started) below for an example of its usage.)
+- **SettingsAccess** provides an environment method called `openSettings()` that can be called anywhere in the view hierarchy to programmatically open the `Settings` scene.

-  - Due to SwiftUI limitations, this method is not usable inside of menus (including menu-based MenuBarExtra).
-In that scenario, a `SettingsLink(label:preAction:postAction:)` initializer is provided to allow custom code to run before and/or after the `Settings` scene is opened.
+  > Note: Due to SwiftUI limitations, this method is not usable within a `menu`-based `MenuBarExtra`.
+In that context, the custom `SettingsLink` initializer described below may be used.
+- **SettingsAccess** also provides an initializer for `SettingsLink` which provides two closures allowing execution of arbitrary code before and/or after opening the `Settings` scene.
-- **SettingsAccess** is also backwards compatible from macOS 11 Big Sur and later.
-Calling `openSettings()` will use the correct method to open the Settings scene for each supported operating system automatically.
+- The library is backwards compatible with macOS 11 Big Sur and later.
 - No private API is used, so it is safe for the Mac App Store.

-## How It Works (For Nerds)

-`SettingsLink` is a view that wraps a standard SwiftUI `Button` and its action calls a private environment method called `_openSettings` which we have no access to publicly.
-(A radar has been submitted asking Apple to make it public, but until that happens - if ever - **SettingsAccess** is the solution.)

-Also, due to how SwiftUI `Button` works, it is impossible to attach a simultaneous gesture to attempt to detect a button press.

-**SettingsAccess** uses a custom `Button` style which, when applied directly to `SettingsLink`, allows us to capture the `Button` press action and export a wrapper method as an environment method called `openSettings` that we can use.

-The same button style is usable on `SettingsLink` directly in order to run code before and/or after the `Settings` scene is opened.

-More info and a deep-dive can be found in [this reddit post](https://www.reddit.com/r/SwiftUI/comments/16ibgy3/settingslink_on_macos_14_why_it_sucks_and_how_i/).
+See [Getting Started](#Getting-Started) below for example usage.

 ## Using the Package